 The incunabula collection of Göttingen State and University Library comprises around 3,100 volumes; among these is a Gutenberg Bible printed on vellum, a digital version of which was made available in 2000.

 The department Special Collections and Conservation stores valuable printed works on all academic subjects from the 16th century to the present day in the rare books collection.
 In addition to this, the department takes care of the private libraries of famous collectors and academics (e.g. Johann Friedrich Armand von Uffenbach and Carl Friedrich Gauss).
-The works that form part of these holdings are marked as HSD and RMAG in the Göttingen University Catalogue.
+The works that form part of these holdings are marked as HSD in the Göttingen University Catalogue.